rylatorr/meraki-ise/README.md

 ```
 Enter the key's password to unlock and decrypt the key.
 Keep the key safe.

+You will place the certificate and key files in the app config directory.

 ## Config.yaml
 In the Meraki section, an API key with Org RW is needed.
 It is recommended that a dedicated service account be created
 for this purpose.
 The Organization name needes to be supplied exactly as it is configured (case sensitive).